 - Hard ball (250-266 degrees F): the syrup firmly holds its shape but is still sticky

-The ideal temperatures for caramel candies are between 245-250 degrees F when they can be shaped but are still pliable.
+You want to cook caramel candies until they reach between 245-250 degrees F when they can be shaped but are still pliable.

 Let the caramel cool completely before cutting it into shapes.
 If the layer of caramel is too thin, you can fold the caramel in half and gently press down; the two layers will combine to form one thick slab.
 This one slab does make quite a bit of caramel candies which means extra to snack on!

-Now it’s time to prepare the cookie dough.
-After mixing all of the ingredients together, the dough may look crumbly but it can easily be formed into balls.
+Now it's time to prepare the cookie dough.
+Mix all of the ingredients together until well combined.
+The dough will look crumbly but it'll still be easy to form into balls.